Tinkerforge/doc/en/source/Tutorials/Tutorial.rst

 Bricklets.

 The master of a stack powers each device of the stack over its USB connection with a maximum of 500mA.
-Every driver Brick in the stack needs to be powered by its own on-board power-connector.
+Every driver Brick in the stack can to be powered by its own on-board power-connector.
 To again reduce wiring and save space it is possible to use a
 :ref:`Power Supply <product_overview_power_supplies>`, which
 is attached at the bottom of the stack (below the Master Brick).
 These boards power the stacks internal power signal.